 The minimally invasive method differs from established methods because it does not require surgeons to cut through the sternum to open the entire chest.
 Instead, organs are replaced individually via small incisions in the side of the ribcage.
 The benefits to patients include fewer wound complications and less bleeding, pain and scarring.

 'Live life then give life'

 At the age of 21, Harefield Hospital patient Emily Thackray had to wait over 18 months for a double lung transplant.
 With less than a year to live, she focused on raising awareness to save other people with great success.
-In 2008 Emily registered her campaign, 'Live life then Give Life', as a charity.
+In 2008 Emily registered her campaign, 'Live Life Give Life', as a charity.
 In 2009, it was voted Best New Charity of the Year in the Charity Times Awards.
 In 2014, Emily tragically passed away.
 She leaves behind a tremendous legacy of all that she had done to raise awareness of organ donation, and the hope, will and courage to fight on she inspired in many.

 Video produced by malt films.